pawanpurbey/rules_of_engagement/README.md

  * formal voting, see Formal voting.
  * Chairs MAY require that new information be provided about an issue before earlier decisions can be reopened/revisited.
  * The work and progress of the group is appropriately communicated through regular status reports to the TSC.
+ * The chair MAY delegate tasks to the vice-chair, including chairing the group as and when necessary.

  A list of the current tasks associated with the chairs responsibilities is to be found [TBD]().

- * The chair MAY delegate tasks to the vice-chair, including chairing the group as and when necessary.

-### Elections of Officers
+##### Elections of Officers

+#### Maitainers

+## The Way We Work
+### Meetings
+* WGs are encouraged to schedule regular conference calls.
+* The Meetings MUST be announced at least 7 days in advance.
+* All the Organization members are contractually bound to the IPR policy under terms of the Membership Application and these IPR Guidelines must be followed.
+* Meetings SHALL have an IPR call where a reminder of the IPR policy and the duties and obligations of members is provided.
+* More details on the IPR disclosure policy is documented in the Organization IPR Procedural Guidelines [XXXIPR].

-## Technical Decision Making
+### Technical Decision Making
 As part of their responsibilities defined in [WG Officers](), officers need to ensure efficient and effective decision-making.
 The decision making process in WGs is intended to be as inclusive as possible.
 WGs shall attempt to use consensus to make decisions.
 If consensus cannot be reached, voting mechanisms may be used.
 * Formal notice SHALL be given for decision making, e.g.:
  * Inclusion of a document on an agenda, proposing a specific decision to be taken (e.g. Change|Pull Request)